Transport and phase separation of active Brownian particles in fluctuating environments: Theoretical results for a single particle

-Fig.\ref{msds-single} shows the plotted MSD according to Eq.~\ref{2momtrans2} for the set of parameters of $v^\star=D^\star_R=\sigma=\tau_o=1$ and $D_T^\star=0.1$ together with the corresponding simulation results.
+Fig.~\ref{msds-single} shows the MSD according to Eq.~(\ref{2momtrans2}) for the set of parameters of $v^\star=D^\star_R=\sigma=\tau_o=1$ and $D_T^\star=0.1$, and for two values of $n$, together with the corresponding simulation results.
+To this end, we here solved Eqs.~(\ref{sync}) and (\ref{mle}) with the Euler's first-order method.
 The simulation details can be found in Sec.~\ref{sec:resultat}.
-As seen in Fig.\ref{msds-single}, the behavior of the MSDs at very short and long times (with respect to $\bar{\tau}_R=\frac{1}{\bar{D}_R}$) matches with the asymptotic behavior of the MSD of the conventional ABP, that is a linear growth of the MSD with respect to time.
-This phenomenon that the linear part of MSD remains unchanged under fluctuations, is in agreement with the case of the passive Brownian particle, widely studied in the context of diffusing diffusivity problem.
-At the intermediate times, however, a slight difference between the MSD of the fluctuating and that of the conventional ABP is observed.
-Qualitatively one observes that the ballistic behavior of MSD of the conventional ABP is substituted by a smooth cross-over when the fluctuations are introduced.
-The difference between two MSDs is however slight and can be neglected in the presence of whatever experimental noise.
-The ratio of these two MSDs is plotted as sub-set in Fig.\ref{msds-single}.
-This graph suggests that for higher dimensions of the subordinator process, $n>1$, the observed difference becomes more insignificant.
+As seen in Fig.~\ref{msds-single}, the behavior of the MSDs at very short and long times (with respect to $\bar{\tau}_R=\frac{1}{\bar{D}_R}$) matches with corresponding long- and short time behavior of the MSD of the conventional ABP, that is, linear growth of the MSD with respect to time.
+This finding, that the linear part of MSD remains unchanged under fluctuations, is in agreement with the case of the passive Brownian particle, widely studied in the context of diffusing diffusivity problem.
+At intermediate times, however, a slight difference between the MSD of the fluctuating and that of the conventional ABP is observed.
+Qualitatively, one observes that the ballistic behavior of the MSD of the conventional ABP is replaced by a smooth cross-over when the fluctuations are introduced.
+The difference between two MSDs is, however, rather small and can be neglected in the presence of whatever experimental noise.
+The ratio of these two MSDs is plotted as inset in Fig.\ref{msds-single}.
+This graph suggests that, for higher dimensions of the subordinator process, $n>1$, the observed difference becomes even less significant.

-As we proceed to show, the dynamic of the MSD changes when the time scales corresponding to the fluctuations and rotational relation time deviate from each other.
-In Fig.\ref{fig:msd-eic}, we plot the MSD of the fluctuating ABP according to Eq.~\ref{2momtrans2} for different values of $\bar{\tau}_R=\frac{1}{\bar{D}_R}$, being i) $\bar{\tau}_R \ll \tau_o$, ii) $\bar{\tau}_R =\tau_o$ and iii) $\bar{\tau}_R\gg \tau_o$.
+As we proceed to show, the MSD changes when the time scales corresponding to the fluctuations and rotational relation time deviate from each other.
+In Fig.~\ref{fig:msd-eic}, we plot the MSD of the fluctuating ABP according to Eq.~(\ref{2momtrans2}) for different values of $\bar{D}_R=\frac{1}{\bar{\tau}_R}$ (through changing the value of $D^{\star}_R$ ) to fulfil the following limiting cases: i) $\bar{\tau}_R \ll \tau_o$, ii) $\bar{\tau}_R =\tau_o$ and iii) $\bar{\tau}_R\gg \tau_o$.
 The first two cases are very similar and contain no ballistic regime.
 However, the emergence of a ballistic regime at times $\tau_o \ll t \ll \bar{\tau}_R $ is evident in the latter case.